JOBS DONE

 (56) Design policies, strategies and measurements to solve problems concerning the Country’s supply of petroleum and oil fuels.

-(57) Perform financial analysis of the operations of the refinery and distributors of oil fuels in Honduras, in order to set adequate prices for gasoline, diesel and other products –as to permit the economy of the Country to continue growing in difficult times without adding disruption to the supply during the second world energy crisis.
+(57) Perform financial analysis of the operations of the refinery and distributors of oil fuels in Honduras and set adequate prices for gasoline, diesel and other products –as to permit the economy of the Country to continue growing in difficult times without adding disruption or inflation in the supply of oil fuels during the second world energy crisis.

-(58) Conclude favorable negotiation of contracts with Venezuela for the supplying of reconstituted petroleum to Honduras.
+(58) Conclude favorable negotiation of contracts with Venezuela which permitted the supplying of reconstituted petroleum to Honduras.

 (62) Elaborate a study on the effects of price control on the inflation rate in Honduras.